THHamiltonSmith/six-degrees-of-seperation/README.md

 ## Data Preparation

-Since the SNAP dataset files are provided in a compatible CSV format, no additional data preparation script is necessary.
-Ensure the following structure:
+The SNAP dataset files have been pre converted into a compatible CSV format.
+The file can be found in `data/twitter_edges.csv`.
+This can then be imported into Gephi.
+Alternatively you can use the already exported edges and node files.

+- `data/twitter_edges.csv` - Converted SNAP data, available for import into Gephi.
-- `data/edges.csv` – Contains edges representing connections between Twitter users.
+- `data/edges.csv` – Exported Data from Gephi.
+Contains edges representing connections between Twitter users.
-- `data/nodes.csv` – Contains nodes representing Twitter users with attributes such as modularity class.
+- `data/nodes.csv` – Exported Data from Gephi.
+Contains nodes representing Twitter users with attributes such as modularity class.

 ## Analysis Steps